 Drainage

 Repair category 1

 Notes From the limits of our inspection no significant defects were noted.
 It should be noted that inspection covers have not been raised and the drainage system has not been tested.
-It is assumed that the system complies with all current regulations and that there is a suitable right of access for maintenance.
+The drainage system is assumed to comply with current regulations.